EdPhilJohn/COVID-19-Statistics/README.md

 ![image](https://user-images.githubusercontent.com/28191442/109366602-d70c4b00-7861-11eb-9a3b-d39f405b5360.png)
 ## API Used
 Two API's are being used here.
 First, from https://covid19-api.org/ which retrives all the COVID-19 information.
 Second, from http://restcountries.eu/ which retrieves the Total Population and National Flag (optional).
 Both dont require any API Key
+## Styling
+I have use bootswatch and react-bootstrap for this application for styling and graphs
 ## To Run The Application
 run npm run dev